matcracker/BedcoreProtect/README.md

 ---

 ### /bcp restore \<parameters\>
-Perform a rollback. _Rollbacks can be used to revert player actions._
+Perform a restore. _Restoring can be used to undo rollbacks or to restore player actions._

 > **Alias:** /bcp rs \<parameters\>